 To achieve objectives of the project, it is necessary to apply various geological/geophysical imaging methods on data recorded by a homogeneous network of broad-band (BB) seismic stations in the greater Alpine area (Fig. 1).
 Though the area is in some parts densely covered by permanent seismic observatories, their distribution is far from being homogeneous.
-Therefore, the distribution of ~360 existing permanent stations have been complemented by ~260 temporary BB stations to create a relatively dense network of unprecedented large scale in Europe, with homogeneous station spacing of about 50 km.
-The station spacing and station location is designed in such a way that for any site in the Alpine region there is always a station of the AlpArray Seismic Network (AASN) at a distance up to ~26 km.
+Therefore, the distribution of ~360 existing permanent stations have been complemented by ~260 temporary BB stations to create a relatively dense network of unprecedented large scale in Europe, with homogeneous station spacing of about 52 km.
+The station spacing and station location is designed in such a way that for any site in the Alpine region there is always a station of the AlpArray Seismic Network (AASN) at a distance up to ~30 km.
 The temporary seismic network of such large extent requires intensive collaboration between many institutions (currently more than 45 institutions from 17 countries), combination of individual national/institutional seismic pools of temporary stations and coordination of their deployment, keeping the high-level maintenance and experienced handling.
-Thanks to the large extent of the array and density of the stations, results from seismic tomography and several other techniques applied on data collected during the unique passive experiment will shed light on the detailed 3D architecture of the crust and upper mantle.
-The project aims at imaging structures and understanding processes from the Earth’s surface down to ~600 km in the mantle of this extremely complicated orogenic region.
+Thanks to the large extent of the array and density of the stations, results from seismic tomography and several other techniques applied on data collected during the unique passive experiment will shed light on the detailed 3D architecture of the crust and upper mantle from the Earth’s surface down to ~600 km of this extremely complicated orogenic region.

 The AlpArray area, set as a region delimited by a 250 km distance from the 800 m altitude isoline surrounding the Alps, covers a large portion of the Czech (CZ) part of the Bohemian Massif (BM).
-Ten BB observatories of the Czech Regional Seismological Network (CRSN), one permanent BB station of the West Bohemian Network (WEBNET) along with 20 temporary BB stations of the pool of seismic stations from MOBNET of the Institute of Geophysics, Czech Academy of Sciences (IG CAS), cover the area with the spacing required (Fig. 1).
-The Czech team of the AASN (coded Z3 in the European Integrated Data Archive (EIDA) system) is responsible for the deployment and maintenance of the MOBNET stations in the Czech part of the AlpArray, as well as for completeness and correctness of recorded seismic data, transferred to the EIDA centres.
-Data from the Czech temporary stations of the Z3 networks code (www.fdsn.org/networks/detail/Z3_2015/), with the access restricted according to the AlpArray rules, are transferred to ODC (www.orfeus-eu.org/data/eida/nodes/), while data from the Czech permanent stations with open access continue being stored in the GEOFON (geofon.gfz-potsdam.de).

-Main purpose of this paper is to describe technical parameters of the MOBNET stations, to present newly developed control units for setting sensor and data acquisition systems (DAS) and to document significance of careful data-quality control, which could help other groups of the AlpArray project in preparing their seismic data for archiving.
-Special attention is paid to detection of sensor mis-orientation, timing problems, exchanged of components and/or their polarity reversal, mass centring problems, or anomalous channel amplitudes due to, e.g., an imperfect gain.
-Elimination of all these concerns is of the extreme importance for keeping the high quality of archived seismological data, which is crucial for success of the AlpArray project, as well as of any passive seismic experiment.
+Ten BB observatories of the Czech Regional Seismological Network (CRSN), one permanent BB station of the West Bohemian Network (WEBNET) along with 20 temporary BB stations from pool of seismic stations MOBNET (MOBile NETwork) of the Institute of Geophysics, Czech Academy of Sciences (IG CAS), cover the area with the spacing required (Fig. 1).
+Apart of the AASN, the backbone of the AlpArray project, the MOBNET stations were involved in the complementary project AlpArray-EASI (coded XT in the European Integrated Data Archive EIDA).
+Additional 10 stations operate since June 2017 in another complementary project AlpArray-IVREA (coded XK in the European Integrated Data Archive EIDA).
+The Czech team is responsible for the deployment and maintenance of the MOBNET stations included in the Czech part of the AASN (coded Z3 in the European Integrated Data Archive (EIDA) system, www.fdsn.org/networks/detail/Z3_2015/), as well as for completeness and correctness of seismic data recorded in the complementary experiment AlpArray-EASI and transferred to the EIDA centres.
+The main purpose of this paper is to describe technical parameters of the MOBNET stations, to present newly developed control units for setting sensor and data acquisition systems (DAS) and to document significance of careful data-quality control, which could help other groups not only those involved in the AlpArray project in preparing their seismic data for archiving.
+Special attention is paid to detection of sensor mis-orientation, timing problems, interchanged of components and/or their polarity reversal, mass centring problems, or anomalous channel amplitudes due to, e.g., an imperfect gain.
+Keeping the high quality of archived seismological data is crucial for success of the AlpArray project, as well as of any passive seismic experiment.

 2 Deployment of MOBNET stations within the AlpArray project